top of page

 Welcome to Myohoji Buddhist Temple

 Welcome to the virtual home of the *Myohoji (妙法寺) Buddhist Temple.
-We practice Soto Zen Buddhism in the Soto-shu (school) sect.
+We practice Soto Zen Buddhism.
 We offer the practice of "Zazen" (seated meditation).
 We teach that all people can connect with their true original enlightened self through seated meditation without special techniques.
 Just simply sitting is enough to return to your true self once delusions are minimized or lessened.

 The Dharma Wheel